 Activity Evidence that supports this approach Challenge number(s) addressed Improved oral language skills in EYFS/Reception and into KS1 Staff training on high quality feedback Staff training on developing oracy for the high attaining children in EYFS and reception Y1 from EYFS/Reception SLE.
 (Voice21) Deliver Voice21(CPD) Accurate assessments for Speaking & Listening to identify gaps.
-2,3 We want to invest some of the PPG in longer term change which will help all children.
+2,3 We want to continue to invest in longer term change which will help all children.
 Many different evidence sources, e.g. EEF Toolkit suggest high quality 'more immediate' feedback is an effective way to improve attainment, and it is suitable as an approach that we can embed across the school.
 Feedback studies tend to show very high effects on learning.
 However, it also has a very high range of effects and some studies show that feedback can have negative effects and make things worse.
 It is therefore important to understand the potential benefits and the possible limitations of feedback as a teaching and learning approach.
 In general, research based approaches that explicitly aim to provide feedback to learners, such as Bloom's 'mastery learning', tend to have a positive impact.
 Feedback has effects across all age groups.
 Research in schools has focused particularly on its impact on English, mathematics and, to a lesser extent, science.
 Overall, studies of oral language interventions consistently show positive impact on learning, including on oral language skills and reading comprehension.
 On average, pupils who participate in oral language interventions make approximately five months' additional progress over the course of a year.
-Voice21 project is well evidence and researched with Neil Mercer

-There is a strong evidence base that suggests oral language interventions, including dialogic ac- tivities such as high-quality classroom discussion, are inexpensive to implement with high impacts on reading: Oral language interventions Toolkit Strand Education Endowment Foundation EEF Improve outcomes (Attainment & Progress) in SpaG and Reading Age (RA) for children eligible PPG across the school Staff training on QfT, including differentiation and a focus on 'basic' (reading comprehension, reading speed, SpaG, number and fluency work) Training for interventions has informed approach in school White Rose Hub & Mastery Maths (Mobius Maths Hub) Ensure all teachers are using Talk for Writing strategies - especially new teachers/NQTs (Pie Corbet) Continue to provide Floppy Phonics Review Reading Provision and Strategies in EYFS/KS1 2,3 Purchase of a DfE validated Systematic Synthetic Phonics programme to secure stronger phonics teaching for all pupils.
-Phonics Toolkit Strand Education Endowment Foundation EEF Enhancement of our maths teaching and curriculum planning in line with DfE and EEF guidance.
+Voice21 project is well evidence and researched with Neil Mercer There is a strong evidence base that suggests oral language interventions, including dialogic ac- tivities such as high-quality classroom discussion, are inexpensive to implement with high impacts on reading: Oral language interventions Toolkit Strand Education Endowment Foundation EEF Improve outcomes (Attainment & Progress) in SpaG and Reading Age (RA) for children eligible PPG across the school Staff training on QfT, including differentiation and a focus on 'basic' (reading comprehension, reading speed, SpaG, number and fluency work) Training for interventions has informed approach in school White Rose Hub & Mastery Maths (Mobius Maths Hub).
+Mobius Hubs is focusing on EYFS/KS1 Ensure all teachers are using Talk for Writing strategies - especially new teachers to BHP and ECTs.
+Continue to provide Floppy Phonics Review Reading Provision and Strategies in EYFS/KS1 Embed new Teaching & Learning Policy - including WalkThrus and Principles of Instruction (PoL) 2,3 Enhancement of our maths teaching and curriculum planning in line with DfE and EEF guidance.
 We will fund teacher release time to embed key elements of guidance in school and to access Maths Hub resources and CPD (including Teaching for Mastery training).
-The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Maths guidance KS 1 and 2.pdf (publishing.service.gov.uk) The EEF guidance is based on a range of the best available evidence: Improving Mathematics in Key Stages 2 and 3 2,3
+The DfE non-statutory guidance has been pro- duced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, draw- ing on evidence-based approaches: Maths guidance KS 1 and 2.pdf (publish- ing.service.gov.uk) The EEF guidance is based on a range of the best available evidence: Improving Mathematics in Key Stages 2 and 3 2,3

 Purchase of standardised diagnostic assessments.
-Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: 2,3 Training for staff to ensure assessments are interpreted and administered correctly.
-Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF
+(PiXI and GL assessment) Training for staff to ensure assessments are interpreted and administered correctly.
+Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 2,3 --- -- -----